Beacons of Liberty

-Beacons of Liberty introduces readers to the world of the nineteenth-century anti-slavery movement as its participants would have seen it: as a struggle for freedom unfolding on an international stage.
-Drawing from a rich vein of anti-slavery newspapers, novels, pamphlets, and poetry during the fifty-year period between the War of 1812 and the American Civil War, this book illuminates the remarkable and underappreciated impact that international “free-soil havens” had on American anti-slavery thought and activism.
+Beacons of Liberty introduces readers to the world of the nineteenth-century anti-slavery movement as its participants would have experienced it: as a struggle for freedom unfolding on an international stage.